Planning for the inevitable future.

 At disability: If your name is on the title of your assets and you can’t conduct business due to mental or physical incapacity, only a court appointee can sign for you.
 The court, not your family, will control how your assets are used to care for you through a conservatorship or guardianship (depending on the term used in your state).
-It can become expensive and time consuming, it is open to the public, and it can be difficult to end even if you recover.
+It can become expensive and time consuming, it is open to the public, and it can be difficult to terminate the appointment even if you recover.

 That is estate planning—simplifying the process in advance and changing the fear of the unknown into the peace of mind of knowing for certain.